Merthyr Tramroad: History

-In 1804 Trevithick's pioneering steam locomotive made a few experimental runs along this line.
+In 1804, Trevithick's pioneering steam locomotive made a few experimental runs along this line.

-In 1815 a wooden bridge over the Taff near Quakers Yard collapsed beneath a train carrying iron from Penydarren.
+In 1815, a wooden bridge over the Taff near Quakers Yard collapsed beneath a train carrying iron from Penydarren.
 The whole train including the horses, the haulier and four other people riding on it fell into the river killing one horse, badly cutting another and injuring two of the people.

-In 1823 a Bill was unsuccessfully promoted to extend the line to Cardiff.
+In 1823, a Bill was unsuccessfully promoted to extend the line to Cardiff.
 It was some of the same promoters who obtained the Act for the Taff Vale Railway in 1836.
 Although the Taff Vale Railway opened to Merthyr in 1841 it was not until 1851 that the standard gauge Dowlais Railway was completed allowing through running to its works.
 Penydarren Ironworks closed in 1859.
 Plymouth Works did not cease iron production until 1880 but had built a standard gauge line over part of the tramroad in 1871.
 South of Mount Pleasant the disused tramroad was lifted in about 1890.

-Only a single surviving photograph of the tramroad has survived, taken in 1862 and showing widening of the Quaker's Yard viaduct.
+Only a single photograph of the tramroad has survived, taken in 1862 and showing widening of the Quaker's Yard viaduct.